shenshutao/blog/_posts/2018-04-29-nscc-guide.md

 ## Upload a project
 - You can connect to the server use FTP tools as Cyberduck/Mac or FileZilla/Win, then upload your project.
 - You can download project from internet.
+- Use git command clone project.
+(As the sample here)

+## Train a deep learning model
-## Prepare a PBS script ask for the computing resources
+### Prepare a PBS script ask for the computing resources
 ```
 vi submit.pbs
     #!/bin/bash